Accessibility Tools

 Laboratory of Turbulence

-The Laboratory of turbulence is part of the Department of Physical Hydrodynamics
+The Laboratory is part of the Department of Physical Hydrodynamics.

 Head of the Department: Frick Peter Gotlobovich